HallaSurvivor/Blog/_posts/2022-01-05-error-bounds-for-probability-sums.md

 We get nice decay, but it's _much_ faster than $\frac{\log(n)}{\sqrt{n}}$.
 Indeed, sage guesses it's closer to $\frac{\log(n)}{n^{1.6}}$.

+(**Edit:** I realized I never said what these pictures represent.
+The $x$ axis is the number of terms used, and the $y$ axis is the absolute error in the approximation.
+You can figure this out based on the code below, but you should _need_ to understand the code to understand the graphs so I'm adding this little update ^_^.)

 <p style="text-align:center;">
 <img src="/assets/images/error-bounds-for-probability-sums/sin-3-4.png">
 </p>